Kevin McCloud: Awards

 In 2005, McCloud was awarded the honorary degree of Doctor of Design from both Oxford Brookes and Plymouth University.
 He was awarded an Honorary Fellowship of the Royal Institute of British Architects in 2006 and of the Society of Light & Lighting (SLL) in 2009.
-McCloud was appointed Member of the Order of the British Empire (MBE) in the 2014 New Year Honours for services to sustainable design and energy saving property refurbishment.
+McCloud was appointed Member of the Order of the British Empire (MBE) in the 2014 New Year Honours for services to sustainable design and energy-saving property refurbishment.

 Personal life

-McCloud lives in Frome in Somerset, formerly with his wife Suzanna McCloud.
-They have two children together, Milo and Elsie.
-McCloud also has two children from previous relationships, Hugo and Grace.
-He separated from Suzanna McCloud after 23 years together in December 2019.
+McCloud formerly lived in Frome in Somerset, with his then wife Suzanna McCloud.
+They have two children together.
+McCloud also has two children from previous relationships.
+He separated from Suzanna McCloud in December 2019 after 23 years together.
+In 2022, he married businesswoman Jenny Jones; they live in Herefordshire.

 Politics

-He endorsed the parliamentary candidacy of the Green Party's Caroline Lucas in the 2015 UK General Election.
+He endorsed the parliamentary candidacy of the Green Party's Caroline Lucas in the 2015 UK general election.

+In October 2023, on Times Radio, he endorsed the Green Party and specifically Ellie Chowns' candidacy, in his home county of Herefordshire.